akullpp/awesome-java/README.md

 - [TLS Channel](https://github.com/marianobarrios/tls-channel) - Implements a ByteChannel interface over SSLEngine, enabling easy-to-use (socket-like) TLS.
 - [Undertow](http://undertow.io) - Web server providing both blocking and non-blocking APIs based on NIO.
 Used as a network layer in WildFly.
 (LGPL-2.1-only)
 - [urnlib](https://github.com/slub/urnlib) - Represent, parse and encode URNs, as in RFC 2141.
 (GPL-3.0-only)

+### OAuth

+_OAuth frameworks to get access to protected data from an application._

+- [Keycloak](https://www.keycloak.org/) - Open source Identity and Access Management for modern applications and services.

 ### ORM